James-Pitt-dev/FitnessBuddy/README.md

 ![diagram](https://github.com/user-attachments/assets/0077821c-96f9-4572-8f5a-ae60f04c8f2f)

 ### AI Trainer Model Diagram
+This system will take a users relevant history and past conversations to craft a system prompt to be attached to their message.
+The LLM provider receives it and the header prompt, enabling persistence and context.
+The LLM response is then processed, parsed for relevant workout data, saved to Memory DB, then ultimately sent to the user for the appearance of a personalized trainer.

 ![image](https://github.com/user-attachments/assets/0d30664e-f71e-43e7-9551-89c600046d9a)

 ### Use Case
 ![image](https://github.com/user-attachments/assets/e48880ca-89e4-4aaa-aaa9-8a748e3d5e4b)

 ### AI Trainer Sequence Diagram
+A user will chat with our Trainer Agent, the chat request is handled through our middleware system that will add context and system prompts before sending the chat to the LLM provider.
+These data objects will be saved in database.

 ![Seqdiagram](https://github.com/user-attachments/assets/97302907-6a02-49e8-8360-d5ffa21327f1)

 ### Data Flow Diagram